Bhat-Gurunandan/ajeeb-goa/markdown/chapter12.md

 Union) on 11 January 1966, a day after signing a peace treaty to end the 1965 Indo-Pakistan War.

-The powerful ‘syndicate’ of K Kamaraj of Madras, Atulya Ghosh of West Bengal, Neelam Sanjiva Reddy of Andhra Pradesh, S Nijalingappa of Mysore and S K Patil of Maharashtra, which had elevated Shastri to the PM’s post after Nehru’s death, backed Indira Gandhi for prime
+The powerful ‘Syndicate’ of K Kamaraj of Madras, Atulya Ghosh of West Bengal, Neelam Sanjiva Reddy of Andhra Pradesh, S Nijalingappa of Mysore and S K Patil of Maharashtra, which had elevated Shastri to the PM’s post after Nehru’s death, backed Indira Gandhi for prime